edmos7/TCNandTEP/README.md

-Foundations of Deep Learning 24/25 - Data Science MSc unimib
+Foundations of Deep Learning 24/25 Course Project - Data Science MSc unimib

+This collection of python notebooks show the process behind the development of two TCN-based models for time-series classification and unsupervised anomaly detection.

 Read this for clearer execution of code files.